unicef-drp/GeoSight-OS-Documentation/src/developer/setup/setup-generic/run/run-with-vscode.md

 ## VSCode Launch Script

-With run script, it will help you install all of necessary extensions, as well as open the project on vscode.
+When you use the ``./vscode.sh`` launch script, it will help you install all of necessary VSCode extensions, as well as open the project in VSCode.

-If the code CLI is being installed, you can run
+If the code CLI is already installed, you can run

 ```bash
 ./vscode.sh
 ```

 This will install any needed extensions and launch vscode.
 Wait until the process is done...

+> ⭐️ **Note:** The first time you run the script, you will need to close the VSCode window that opens, and then run the script again.
+This is because the script will install the necessary extensions, and then you need to reopen VSCode to apply them.

 ## Building the dev environment